 You can appeal if your application for help with fees is unsuccessful.
 You must explain why you are not happy with the decision and include any evidence that will support your appeal.
-You must make your appeal by completing an application for a review of the Registrar's Decision on the Portal within 14 days of the Registrar's decision to refuse your application and paying the relevant fee.
+You must make your appeal by completing an application notice (UKSC Form 2) within 14 days of the Registrar's decision to refuse your application and paying the relevant fee.
 Your appeal will be reviewed by a single Justice of the Supreme Court.